PoisotLab/ms_metaweb_transfer/manuscript.md

 ## Step 1: Learning the origin network representation

-The first step in transfer learning is to learn the structure of the origin dataset.
+The first step in transfer learning is to learn the structure of the original dataset.
 In order to do so, we rely on an approach inspired from representational learning, where we learn a *representation* of the metaweb, rather than a list of interactions.
 This approach is conceptually different from